 Appeal for an Individual Budget Increase

-Students with additional education-related expenses may submit the form, Appeal for an Individual Budget Increase, as an appeal to the Office of Financial Aid for an individual student budget increase.
-Examples of possible allowable additional budget expenses include: daycare during periods the student is enrolled and the spouse is employed or enrolled; emergency medical or dental expenses not covered by insurance; and disability-related expenses such as special equipment or services.
+Students with additional education-related expenses may submit the form, Appeal for an Individual Budget Increase, as an appeal to the Office of Financial Aid for a budget increase.
+Examples of possible allowable additional budget expenses include: daycare during periods the student is enrolled and the spouse/partner is employed or enrolled; emergency medical or dental expenses not covered by insurance; and disability-related expenses such as special equipment or services.
 The Office of Financial Aid reviews requests and makes decisions for individual budget increases on a case-by-case basis.
 Submission of a request does not assure approval.
 The decision of the Office of Financial Aid is final.